BowlBird/3d-tic-tac-toe/README.md

 ```
 on windows.
 and go through the installer.
+(NOTE: on windows you will need to restart and also ensure you have installed the c++ redistributables through Visual Studio)

 If you do not have NPM installed, you will need to download it [here](https://nodejs.org/en/download).